- Military Life Cycle

 Whether it’s a deployment or training, sometimes your military career obligates you to leave your family and loved ones for an extended period of time.
 While being away from home is never easy, creating a family care plan can give you some peace of mind while you’re gone.

-Designed to provide caregivers with all the necessary information to keep the household running smoothly in your absence, family care plans typically include details about child care, school, medical care, family activities and all necessary contacts.
+Family care plans are designed to provide caregivers with all the necessary information to keep the household running smoothly in your absence.
+They typically include details about child care, school, medical care, family activities and all necessary contacts.

 Key information to include in your military family care plan

 You and your designated caregiver should work together on this document to make sure it includes all necessary information, such as:

 - Child care guidance: expectations and schedules for child care, school and extracurricular activities

 - Medical care information: medications, allergies and doctor’s appointments